XiangpengLiang/Gesture-Interface/README.md

 Introduction
 -
    This project aims to attach flex sensors to the glove, and drive the sensor to deform through the bending of the finger, displaying the physical input value on the screen.
-After calibration, simple gesture games can be realized by proofreading operation within the system. <br>
+After calibration, simple gesture games (Rock-Paper-Scissor) can be realized in the current system.
+Also, this system is suitable for exploitation for various gesture control applications.<br>
    Sampling rate: 441Hz for five sensors and 2205Hz for one sensor<br>
    Power coumption: 3.3W
  ![](http://a.hiphotos.baidu.com/image/pic/item/ac6eddc451da81cb99b299f85866d016092431aa.jpg)